spxak1/weywot/guides/bt_dualboot.md

 Save and exit with **ctrl+x** (if using nano).

 As soon as the file is saved your mouse becomes available.
+Or restart BT with ```sudo systemctl restart bluetooth```.
 Enjoy using the same device on both your operating systems without repairing.